 Since July 2013, City Attorney Feuer’s Citywide Nuisance Abatement Program has filed 103 actions similar to this and obtained 137 injunctions requiring comprehensive physical and managerial improvements to nuisance properties.
 In this same time period, the office has also successfully secured the closure of 16 gang/narcotics locations and recovered $1.8 million in costs and fees.

 Feuer has also established an easy-to-use online method through which residents may report properties with gang and/or narcotics activity in their neighborhoods.
-He's asking residents to report these properties by calling his office at (213) 978-8340 or visiting the City Attorney’s website.
+He's asking residents to report these properties online or by calling his office at (213) 978-8340.
 All reports may be made anonymously.